 Dealing with Stains

-Spills with food and drinks can happen at any time.
+Spills with food and drinks can happen at any time (if you didn’t heed the advice above).
 Thankfully, you can easily erase fresh stains with billiards cleaner.
 Simply apply the solution with a damp rag, dabbing and drying repeatedly until the solution takes effect.
 Never rub the stain in or use a dripping wet cloth—both actions will exacerbate the problem.